roxannejoncas/homepage/_posts/2019-10-05-lemongrass.md

 After we let each other go, I darted my gaze in the direction of the harasser.
 He was walking away.
 Good, I thought.
 I wasn’t sure what to say next, but I wanted to distract her from what had just happened.
 I wanted her to feel comfortable.

 “Peppermint tea latte?”
 I held up my thermos.
-“Does that exist?”
+“Is that a thing?”
 “Of course, I invented it myself,” I flashed a proud smile as I poured.
 “Patented and everything.
 I figured, if other teas can be lattes, why not peppermint?”
 “Huh.
 You really got a patent?”
 “No. It was my attempt at humour.
 But, my jokes are a little dry for Germans.
 You all take things so seriously.”
 She laughed.
 “It’s true.
-I rarely have any fun myself.”
+I rarely have *any* fun myself.”
 “I doubt that’s true.
 You just had a blast talking to that wonderful young man.”
 “Yes, charming.
 But not to smart.
-He didn’t seem to understand what the words I’m gay mean.”
+He didn’t seem to understand what the words *I’m gay* mean.”
 I reveled internally about her casually mentioning that she’s into women.
 “Can’t expect too much of him.”
 I handed her my teacup, she took a tentative sip.
 Her eyes widened, releasing their full emerald shine in the afternoon sun.
 “It’s delicious!” she said.
 “I know.”